escfrpls/astro/README.md

-Small project (archive), my way of exploring our vast cosmos.
+Small project (archive), my road of exploring our vast cosmos.